ethersphere/swarm-guide/contents/runninganode.rst

          --maxpeers 0 \
           2>> $DATADIR/geth.log &

-and launch the bzzd (with SWAP); connecting it to the geth node
+and launch the swarm (with SWAP); connecting it to the geth node

 .. code-block:: none

-  ./bzzd --bzzaccount $BZZKEY \
+  swarm --bzzaccount $BZZKEY \
          --swap \
          --datadir $DATADIR \
          --verbosity 6 \
          --ethapi $DATADIR/geth.ipc \
          --maxpeers 0 \
-         2>> $DATADIR/bzzd.log < <(echo -n "MYPASSWORD") &
+         2>> $DATADIR/swarm.log < <(echo -n "MYPASSWORD") &

-If all is successful you will see the message "Deploying new chequebook" on the bzzd.log.
+If all is successful you will see the message "Deploying new chequebook" on the swarm.log.
 Once the transaction is mined, SWAP is ready.

 .. note:: Astute readers will notice that enabling SWAP while setting maxpeers to 0 seems futile.
 These instructions will be updated soon to allow you to run a private swap testnet with several peers.